-We recently taught you to change your filter every month during the winter heating season, and it is the same for air conditioning season.
+We recently explained why you should change your filter every month during the winter heating season, and it is the same for the summer too.

-We recommend that you change your filter monthly to ensure efficient operation.
+We recommend that you change your air conditioning filter monthly to ensure efficient operation.

 If you have issues with allergies or other contaminants, you may want to consider upgrading the filter to an allergen filter, but we recommend using the most inexpensive filter, as it will be replaced frequently.